galiarmero/galiarmero.dev/content/blog/why-my-blog-is-built-with-gatsby/index.md

 ---
-title: 'Why My Blog Is Built with Gatsby'
+title: "Why My Blog Is Built with Gatsby"
-datePublished: '2019-07-14 18:01:00 +0800'
+datePublished: "2019-07-14 18:01:00 +0800"
-teaser: It *might* be the future of website development.
+teaser: "It *might* be the future of website development."
 ---

 I decided to start this blog.
 It's the perfect medium to share and solidify my understanding of the things I learn.
 It's also an awesome way to learn [Gatsby](https://www.gatsbyjs.org/).
 I'm breaking it in by sharing what Gatsby is about and why I picked it to build my personal space.